-- The need to implement a more robust, resultsbased management approach to assessing Foundation funded projects. - The need to strengthen our communications with current and potential stakeholders/beneficiaries and the general public to enhance their engagement in activities that will contribute to the health and sustainability of wild Atlantic salmon. - The need to be able to implement a ASCF Program funding model that reflects and is more responsive to geographical areas and priorities within Atlantic Canada and Quebec. - A maximum amount on administration costs that limits the ability to exercise reasonable due diligence in monitoring project performance.
+- The need to work with funding recipients to ensure robust results-based management and reporting of Foundation funded projects. - The need to strengthen our communications with current and potential stakeholders/beneficiaries and the general public to enhance their engagement in activities that will contribute to the health and sustainability of wild Atlantic salmon. - The need to be able to implement a ASCF Program funding model that reflects and is more responsive to geographical areas and priorities within Atlantic Canada and Quebec. - · A maximum amount on administration costs that limits the ability to exercise reasonable due diligence in monitoring project performance. - · Limited funds available to address the broad range of threats to salmon conservation, especially during periods of economic downturn.